 As you explore Krakow, with its cobblestone streets, medieval architecture, and lively atmosphere, it’s impossible not to fall in love with the city.

-The main square, Rynek Główny, is the largest medieval town square in Europe and was inducted into the UNESCO list of World Heritage Sites in 1978.
-A status that is well deserved given it’s home to some of the finest displays of Renaissance architecture the world has to offer.
+The main square, Rynek Główny, is the largest medieval town square in Europe.
+Renowned for its size but more importantly, its incredible display of Renaissance architecture.
+It was inducted into the UNESCO list of World Heritage Sites in 1978.
+A status that is well deserved.
+Personally, it’s my favourite main square across the whole of Europe.

 For anyone that has been to Prague or Riga, you’ll notice a resemblance between the colourful buildings, cobbled streets, and the use of vintage trams as a popular mode of transport.